Tenerife is another one of my island bucket list destinations.

 The history of Tenerife, and the other islands in the chain, were uniquely written according to the trips of Christopher Columbus.
-During Columbus’ exploratory time, the Canary Islands natives were called Guanches, and some documents have been found which confirms some facts about them and the Spaniards which came to the islands.
-It is assumed that the Guanches were of northern African origin, and they lived among the volcanic mountains, eating the island’s bounty of fruits and vegetables.
+During Columbus’ exploratory time, the Canary Islands natives were called Guanches, and some documents confirm some facts about them and the Spaniards who came to the islands.
+It is assumed that the Guanches were of North African origin from modern day Morocco, and they lived among the volcanic mountains, eating the island’s bounty of fruits and vegetables.

 According to their culture, they were known for their sculptural and folkloric traditions.
 On the islands you can find some great sculptures made by: Sevillano Martin de Anduhar, Rodrigues de la Olviva, Fernando Esteve and Lujan Perez.
 All existed after the XVII centuries.

 One of the most well-known historical events that took place was a battle with English Commander Horacio Nelson in 1797.
 Santa Cruz, which is the capital of Tenerife, was attacked; Horacio lost his battle and his arms.
-The natives numbered about 15, 000 at the time they got attacked.
+The natives numbered about 15,000 at the time they got attacked.
 Moreover, the attack divided the island into 9 partitions, and each one of them was under the authority of a “Mencey”.
-Thanks to Alexander Von Humboldt who gave life back to the islands and made them great tourist destinations for people from all over the world.
+Alexander Von Humboldt gave life back to the islands and made them great tourist destinations for people from all over the world.

 The main reason Folkloric events became popular on the islands was because of the Spanish and Portuguese arts, and their heritage.
 Music and dancing is a mix between Hispanic, Portuguese and Latin American melodies and they are danced typically with a guitar of 4 or 5 strings only.
 These events always occur with the Sabadeno Festival during September in La Laguna.
 In the Playa de los Cristianos, the International Folklore Festival takes place in August.
 On November 18th, a volcanic eruption in the Chinyero volcano took place in 1909, and these islands are famous for their volcanoes and volcanic sand beaches.